Cover expenses when you lose your income

 While income cover is particularly important if you have debt or are the sole income earner in your family – even people who are debt-free, have a dual-income family, or are young and healthy should consider insurance.

-When does the cover end?
+When does the Income protection plan end?

 Your cover will terminate if you leave your current employer, pass away, or reach the age of retirement.